agbarnett/cluster.reports/SSA.md

 * In exciting news, a collaborative bid for Australia (Sydney) to host the [International Congress on Mathematical Education in 2024](https://www.mathunion.org/icmi/conferences/icme/bidding-icme-15) has been successful.

-* The Biostatistics Collaboration of Australia won our inaugral [president's award for leadership in statistics](https://www.statsoc.org.au/News-and-media-releases/7215657).
+* The Biostatistics Collaboration of Australia won our inaugural [president's award for leadership in statistics](https://www.statsoc.org.au/News-and-media-releases/7215657).

 *	In welcome news, "Statistician" has been [added to the government's skilled migration list](https://www.sbs.com.au/yourlanguage/punjabi/en/article/2019/03/11/your-chance-migrate-australia-new-skilled-occupation-lists-announced)